vpro/motu/resources/bios/Jian-Wei_Pan.md

-Jian-Wei Pan (quantum physicist, China) - How the Chinese are exploring the quantum world and the launch of the first quantum satellite
+How China is exploring the quantum world and the launch of the first quantum satellite